The Gatsby Benchmarks

 Hair and beauty

 Our annual Y10 work experience programme enables our students to spend one week in the workplace.
-PSHE lessons are used to introduce students to work experience, support them in reaching out to employers and support them with followup to guarantee a placement.
+Character curriculum lessons are used to introduce students to work experience, support them in reaching out to employers and support them with follow-up to guarantee a placement.

 7. Encounters with further and higher education

-We hold a careers fair every year, which all students visit as part of their PHSE lessons.
-The event is then open to parents and carers after school.
-Local employers, colleges and sixth form establishments are represented at this event.
-Students have access to a virtual tour of a local college and learn about the college application process.
-They all also attend live talks from local colleges and sixth forms.
+We hold a careers fair every year, which is open to all students and their parents and guardians.
+Local employers, colleges and sixth form establishments are represented at this event, on hand to deliver advice and information about courses, apprenticeships and traineeships.

 8. Personal guidance